Liupeter01/FullStackChattingDemo/README.md

    # with UNLINK calls is not easy, to modify the default behavior of the DEL
    # command to act exactly like UNLINK, using the following configuration
    # directive:
    lazyfree-lazy-user-del no

    # FLUSHDB, FLUSHALL, SCRIPT FLUSH and FUNCTION FLUSH support both asynchronous and synchronous
    # deletion, which can be controlled by passing the [SYNC|ASYNC] flags into the
    # commands.
 When neither flag is passed, this directive will be used to determine
    # if the data should be deleted asynchronously.
    lazyfree-lazy-user-flush no

-   ################################ THREADED I/O #################################

-   # Redis is mostly single threaded, however there are certain threaded
-   # operations such as UNLINK, slow I/O accesses and other things that are
-   # performed on side threads.
-   #
-   # Now it is also possible to handle Redis clients socket reads and writes
-   # in different I/O threads.
-Since especially writing is so slow, normally
-   # Redis users use pipelining in order to speed up the Redis performances per
-   # core, and spawn multiple instances in order to scale more.
-Using I/O
-   # threads it is possible to easily speedup two times Redis without resorting
-   # to pipelining nor sharding of the instance.
-   #
-   # By default threading is disabled, we suggest enabling it only in machines
-   # that have at least 4 or more cores, leaving at least one spare core.
-   # Using more than 8 threads is unlikely to help much.
-We also recommend using
-   # threaded I/O only if you actually have performance problems, with Redis
-   # instances being able to use a quite big percentage of CPU time, otherwise
-   # there is no point in using this feature.
-   #
-   # So for instance if you have a four cores boxes, try to use 2 or 3 I/O
-   # threads, if you have a 8 cores, try to use 6 threads.
-In order to
-   # enable I/O threads use the following configuration directive:
-   #
-   # io-threads 4
-   #
-   # Setting io-threads to 1 will just use the main thread as usual.
-   # When I/O threads are enabled, we only use threads for writes, that is
-   # to thread the write(2) syscall and transfer the client buffers to the
-   # socket.
-However it is also possible to enable threading of reads and
-   # protocol parsing using the following configuration directive, by setting
-   # it to yes:
-   #
-   # io-threads-do-reads no
-   #
-   # Usually threading reads doesn't help much.
-   #
-   # NOTE 1: This configuration directive cannot be changed at runtime via
-   # CONFIG SET.
-Also, this feature currently does not work when SSL is
-   # enabled.
-   #
-   # NOTE 2: If you want to test the Redis speedup using redis-benchmark, make
-   # sure you also run the benchmark itself in threaded mode, using the
-   # --threads option to match the number of Redis threads, otherwise you'll not
-   # be able to notice the improvements.

    ############################ KERNEL OOM CONTROL ##############################